-Results
+3. Results

 The total number of stations surveyed varied each year (Table 1).
 This is due to fact that the number and location of inaccessible stations vary yearly and because the number of potential survey stations increased between 2018 and 2019.
 Table 1 shows a summary of the number of samples taken across all stations for all years surveyed.
+The number of stations surveyed and not surveyed was the same in 2019 as 2022, but cockles were present in 6 more stations in 2022 than in 2019 (Table 1).